1,000+ Opportunities

 will be 1st state to deploy AI across executive branch $13.
 5M in federal funding awarded for road safety improvements MMA holds first AI webinar of series 3 Center Plaza, Suite 610, Boston, Massachusetts 02108 Design and development by Viv Web Solutions

-Based on current listing details, eligibility includes: Massachusetts municipalities (non‑entitlement communities).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Massachusetts municipalities (non‑entitlement communities).
+Confirm the full requirements in the official notice before applying.